Loop-Powered Backlight with Red Backlight for Alarm Conditions

 Bargraph Provides Quick Understanding

-To help users get a quick understanding of where their process is at, certain Loop Leader models are available with a 20-segment bargraph.
+To help users get a quick understanding of where their process is at, certain Loop Leader skus are available with a 20-segment bargraph.
 This bargraph also includes a numeric value of the percentage the bargraph represents.
 The bargraph can be programmed to represent the percent of PV1 or PV2 or it can be scaled to any range within the scale.

 The max & min readings (peak & valley) reached by the process can be displayed either continuously or momentarily: